SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ```
 Point your browser to [localhost:9090](http://localhost:9090) for Prometheus and to [localhost:3000](http://localhost:3000) for Grafana.

+Grafana requires an initial login using the credentials `admin/admin`.

 #### Creating a ServiceMonitor object

 With above adjustments the Prometheus Operator is now watching all namespaces for `ServiceMonitor` custom resource objects.
 A `ServiceMonitor` defines which metrics services shall be added to the Prometheus targets.
 It is namespace scoped so it must be added to the namespace where the event broker has been deployed.